Skip to main content

 Causes of frozen shoulder

-• you had an injury or surgery that keeps you from moving your arm normally
+It's often not clear why people get a frozen shoulder.
+It can happen if you had an injury or surgery that stops you from moving your arm normally.

-• the pain is so bad it makes it hard to move your arm and shoulder
+• is so bad it stops you moving your arm and shoulder

 Physiotherapy for frozen shoulder

-The physiotherapist will first check how much movement you have in your shoulders.
+The physiotherapist will check how much movement you have in your shoulders.

 • stretching exercises